Duangjai Dhevaprom: History

 In 2015, the publisher and the writers of its novels announced to write a sequel to Suphapburut Juthathep, due to the overwhelming success of its TV series in 2013.
 The writers would write the sequel of their preceding stories — Nara writes Dujapsorn, Romkaew writes Porncheewan, Gaotam writes Kwanruetai, Sornklin writes Laorchan, and Praenut writes Jaiphisut.
 The story is mainly about the life of Devaphrom's heirs, so the titles of the novels use the female lead characters' names.

 In 2020, Channel 3 confirmed that Duangjai Dhevaprom was in the process of being made into a television series and was using the same titles as the novels.
 Also, it would be produced by the same companies with mostly the same directors as Suphapburut Juthathep, except for Laorchan which produced by its affiliated company.
 Later, it was reported that the series had cast the main roles.
 At the time, it was predicted that the new cast would portray the main characters, but it did not have any confirmation from either Channel 3 or the production team.

 Until 2022, Channel 3 held the official opening event of the series, "Duangjai Dhevaprom Debut Night", at River Park, Iconsiam on March 23.
 The event was held for both the celebration of Channel 3's 52nd anniversary and the revealing of the series' main cast.

 In March 2024, BEC World launched sales of perfumes under the brand name C3 — "SCENT OF DHEVAPROM Perfume Collection" — there are 5 scents which are unique according to each drama.

 In the same month, Channel 3 held a special event, "Duangjai Dhevaprom Sports Day" at Union Mall.
-They are divided into 5 color teams, Laorchan as the yellow team, Kwanruetai as the green team, Jaiphisut as the orange team, Dujapsorn as the red team, and Porncheewan asthe blue team.
+They are divided into 5 color teams, Laorchan as the yellow team, Kwanruetai as the green team, Jaiphisut as the orange team, Dujapsorn as the red team, and Porncheewan as the blue team.
 Gathering many actors from the dramas total of 40 actors, together with the fans around 3,000 seats.

 On August 25, Channel 3 will hold "Dhevaprom Fan Con After Party" at Siam Paragon which the tickets available on July 21, 2024.